An ultimate guide to visiting Gatlinburg located in Tennessee.

 Gatlinburg is very touristy!
 I repeat, Gatlinburg is very touristy!
 If that’s not your style… wait!
 Don’t go yet.
 Let me show you how to have the best time when visiting Gatlinburg.
 Honestly, my husband and I spend more of our time exploring Great Smoky Mountains National Park (also quite touristy) rather than jaunting around Gatlinburg.
 Doesn’t mean we don’t like Gatlinburg.
 It just means we prioritize outdoorsy activities, such as hiking and watching sunrises, over pricey touristy activities, such as the skybridge.

 We do enjoy Gatlinburg.
 My husband and I have been two years in a row (2022 and 2023).
-We might make it an annual trip and go again this year!
 I have learned that planning a trip to Gatlinburg with a solid itinerary is the best way to go.
 Why?
 Because trying to decide which activities to do, what time to do the activities, where to park, where to eat… you get the idea.
 It can be STRESSFUL!
 Don’t be stressed out on your family vacation (or solo vacation).
 Let me handle the hard work of planning for you!

 Below you will find information to help you plan an amazing trip to Gatlinburg, Tennessee.